Degree Seeking

 The Alaska Native Science and Engineering Program at Mat-Su College is open to qualifying MSBSD 9th, 10th and 11th graders.

 Once you submit your application, the required transcripts that you need to provide will be listed.
-Here are some transcripts that you may be asked to provide:
+Here are some transcripts that you may be asked to provide if you are a degree seeking student:

 Congratulations on being admitted, here is whats next.